Pythonaire/SMA_Photovoltaic/README.md

 Locale ....
 SQL_Database=/home/YOUR_USER/smadata/SBFspot.db

-if your wat to have CSV
+if your want to have additional CSV-Files
 CSV_Export=1

 Where are a lot of other configs.
 See <https://github.com/SBFspot/SBFspot>